jithmi-Nawanjana/Word-Counter/readme.md

 Input:

 ```
-I love Java programming
+java is good and java is powerful
 ```

 Output:

 ```
-Number of words: 4
+Number of words: 7
-Number of characters: 23
+Number of characters: 33
-Number of vowels: 8
+Number of vowels: 12
-Number of consonants: 12
+Number of consonants: 15
 Number of sentences: 1
-Longest word: programming
+Longest word: powerful
+Most frequent word: java (2 times)
 ```

-The project now covers `split`, `trim`, `length`, loops, and conditionals.
+The project now covers `split`, `trim`, `length`, loops, conditionals, and `HashMap`-style counting.